 Claims that you make about your product must be true and supported by documented evidence.
 In some jurisdictions, the law might also require an adequate and proper test of claims made.

-Your product will be removed from your online store if you make any unfounded medical claims, or if you misuse terms related to products that prevent, treat or cure COVID-19.
+If you make any unfounded medical claims, or if you misuse terms related to products that prevent, treat or cure COVID-19, then your product will be removed from your online store.

 If you make a claim that a product provides medical grade or specific levels of protection against COVID-19, then you must be able to support your claim.
 If your product is non-medical grade, then it needs to be marketed as such.